 Just from walking around the city, I’m sure you’ve recognized that Singapore takes its eating quite seriously.

-With the evening coming to a close, why not take one last rush at digging into some of Singapore’s best food?
-Here are a couple of last-minute ideas for the best places to eat in Singapore:
+With the evening coming to a close, why not take one last rush at digging into some of Singapore’s tastiest food?
+Here are a couple of last-minute ideas for excellent places to eat in Singapore:

-- Old Airport Road Food Centre: Another hawker centre that’s a little out of the downtown area.
-Among the best selection and quality among food courts in Singapore.
+• Old Airport Road Food Centre: Another hawker centre that’s a little out of the downtown area.
+It’s got some of the best selection and quality among food courts in Singapore.

-- Chinatown Food Street: A string of restaurants & food stalls in the heart of Chinatown that’s one of the top choices for Chinese food in the city.
+• Chinatown Food Street: A string of restaurants and food stalls in the heart of Chinatown that’s one of the top choices for Chinese food in the city.

-Where to stay: The best hotels for 24 hours in Singapore
+Where to stay with 24 hours in Singapore

-Like any city of its size, it’s not always easy choosing where to stay in Singapore.
+Like any city of its size, it’s not always easy to choose where to stay in Singapore.
 Not only is the selection of accommodations in Singapore massive, but the quality and prices also don’t always match up.

 For travellers on a time crunch, I’d recommend settling into an area in the downtown area.
 It’s a little more expensive than outlying districts like Novena, Newton, or Geylang but far more convenient for sightseeing.
 Here are a few ideas: